 Best food for healthy Skin, chocolate contains hydrating qualities that help your skin look firmer and more supple.
-But the biggest benefit comes from eating dark chocolate, which contains the highest level of a potent antioxidant called flavonols.
+But the most significant benefit comes from eating dark chocolate, which includes the highest level of a potent antioxidant called flavonols.

 Chocolate Contain Antioxidant:

 Fatty fish, such as salmon, mackerel and herring, are best foods for healthy skin.
-They are rich sources of omega-3 fatty acids, which are important for maintaining skin health.
-Omega-3 fatty acids are necessary to keep skin thick, supple and moisturized.
-In fact, a deficiency in omega-3 fats can cause dry skin.
-In fish reduce inflammation. which can cause redness and acne.
+They are rich sources of omega-3 fatty acids, which are essential for maintaining skin health.
+Omega-3 fatty acids are necessary to keep skin thick, supple and moisturised.
+A deficiency in omega-3 fats can cause dry skin.
+In fish reduce inflammation.
+Which can cause redness and acne?
 They can make your skin less sensitive to the sun harmful UV rays.

 Protect with Pomegranates

 Best food for healthy skin packed with polyphenol antioxidant.
 Polyphenols fight free radicals and regulate skin blood flow, giving it rosiness.
-One pomegranate or a few glasses of juice daily can help act as armor.
-When applied to skin, the fruit antioxidants help smooth lines and moisturize.
+One pomegranate or a few glasses of juice daily can help act as armour.
+When applied to the skin, the fruit antioxidants help smooth lines and moisturise.

 On the other hand, omega-3 fats reduce inflammation in your body — including in your skin.
 While omega-6 fatty acids are plentiful in the Western diet, sources of omega-3 fatty acids are rare.
-Because It contain a good ratio of these fatty acids, they may fight the inflammatory response to excessive omega-6.
-Walnuts contain other nutrients that your skin needs to function proper and stay healthy.
+Because It contains a good ratio of these fatty acids, they may fight the inflammatory response to excessive omega-6.
+Walnuts contain other nutrients that your skin needs to function correctly and stay healthy.

 Brighten Up with Sunflower Seeds

 Loaded with vitamin E, the best food for healthy skin is sunflower seeds keep your skin supple by protecting its top layers from the sun.
 Eat a handful daily.
-A high content of essential fatty acid makes sunflower seed oil a treat for parched body parts, such as lips and heels, when this food good for skin is apply,
+The high content of essential fatty acid makes sunflower seed oil a treat for parched body parts, such as lips and heels, when this food good for skin is applied,

-It’s one the best ways to keep your skin vibrant and healthy.
-If you have to get some hydration from the outside, I high recommend 100% Pure’s Green Tea Water Bomb Mask.
-The hydo-gel formula uses 95% aloe water and 5% plant cellulose to deliver so much nourishing hydration to the skin!
+It’s one of the best ways to keep your skin vibrant and healthy.
+If you have to get some hydration from the outside, I highly recommend 100% Pure’s Green Tea Water Bomb Mask.
+The hydro-gel formula uses 95% aloe water and 5% plant cellulose to deliver so much nourishing hydration to the skin!

 - Preformed vitamin A